Querylight TS Demo

 2. Parse frontmatter and markdown into DocEntry records.

-4. Split each article into heading-aware chunks.
+4. Split each article into heading-aware chunks for dense semantic answers.

-7. Bundle that JSON into the demo app.
+8. Bundle that JSON into the demo app.

 The Vite plugin in apps/demo/vite.config.ts runs this automatically: